nnichols/nnichols.github.io/_posts/dnd/2019-03-16-common-dnd-rules.markdown

    If you ever take your full hp in the negatives, you die.

 7) Currently legal player options: Player's Handbook, Xanathar's Guide to Everything, Volo's Guide to Monsters, Tal'Dorei Campaign Setting Guide, Eibellion Campaign Setting Guide (Anything on my website or DM's Guild page).
-   If you want to play something outside of these options, work with @Brainlessmunkey#6072
+   If you want to play something outside of these options, work with Brainlessmunkey

 8) If you miss 3 consecutive sessions (barring extreme exceptions), your character will be dead.